robindabird/PdfPageByPage/README.md

   TextSharp : used to read the converted file, and to create the final file.
 And to work around the message of evaluation added to the beginning of each converted files.

 ## How to use ?
-Launch the application, click to add files or drag and drop your pdf files.
+Launch the application, click to add files or drag and drop your files.